PEtab-dev/petab_select/README.md

 ## Examples

-There are example Jupyter notebooks covering the Python API, CLI, and visualization in the `doc/examples` directory.
+There are example Jupyter notebooks covering visualization, custom non-SBML models, and the CLI and Python API, in the `doc/examples` directory.
 The notebooks can be viewed at [https://petab-select.readthedocs.io/en/stable/examples.html](https://petab-select.readthedocs.io/en/stable/examples.html).

 ## Supported features